LEGION OF SUPER-HEROES

 The Legionnaires assemble the Fatal Five to battle the Sun Eater.

 Mantis Morlo's first creations, the "Proteans" are captured.
-1st app. of Proty.
+First appearance of Proty.
 Lori appears as Future Girl; XS returns from the 20th Century.

 Legionnaires #35 (Mar.
 1996)

 Andromeda is revealed alive to the Legion and the public.

 The Fatal Five are defeated; President Chu revealed as as the mastermind behind the Braal-Titan War, brainwashing Jan Arrah, and the Sun Eater scare.
 R.J.
 Brande becomes new president of Earth, pardoning Andromeda and Brainiac 5, and making Legion membership voluntary.
 He appoints Winema Wazzo as Vice President.